fluxcd/flux/site/faq.md

 Flux polls image registries every 5 minutes by default.
 You can change this, but beware that registries may throttle and even blacklist over-eager clients (like FLux in this scenario).

+### How do I use my own deploy key?

+Flux uses a k8s secret for the ssh deploy key.
+You can provide your own secret or overwrite the one generated with your own.

+First delete the secret if it exists:

+`kubectl delete secret flux-git-deploy`

+Then create a new one with your key:

+`kubectl create secret generic flux-git-deploy --from-file /path/to/id-rsa-flux`

+Now restart fluxd to re-read the k8s secret (if it is running):

+`kubectl delete -f deploy/flux-deployment.yaml ; kubectl apply -f deploy/flux-deployment.yaml`